launchdarkly-labs/ansible-launchdarkly-collection/_sources/modules/launchdarkly_feature_flag_validator.rst.txt

 Synopsis
 --------
-- Validate Feature Flags in a Project
+- Validate Feature Flags in a Project.
+Conftest 0.18.0 is required as a binary in your PATH.